namshi/coding-standards/php.md

   is much more readable

 - Do not override constants in classes - this is just a joke that PHP has such ability.
-Constants are not meant to be changed, when you override constant you break [LSP](http://en.wikipedia.org/wiki/Liskov_substitution_principle) and possibly kill some kittens.
-If you feel like you need to override constant - you probably need to use [abstract] method in your parent class
+Constants are not meant to be changed, when you override constant you can break [LSP](http://en.wikipedia.org/wiki/Liskov_substitution_principle) in some cases.

-- Use xdebug for debugging, you'll spend some time setting it up (or you can ask me for help) but in the end you'll be able to debug your app million times faster and the most important thing - you'll be able to quickly understand some complex parts of code watching how variables and states change
+  If you feel like you need to override constant - you probably need to use [abstract] method instead of constant

-- Use last stable version of PHPStorm
+- Use xdebug for debugging, you'll spend some time setting it up but in the end you'll be able to debug your app million times faster and the most important thing - you'll be able to quickly understand some complex parts of code watching how variables and states change

-- If you use PHPStorm (which is very likely) - install a Symfony plugin from plugins repository, configure it to use your container, routes, and all that stuff which you can find in `File -> Settings -> Symfony2 Plugin`.
+- Use last stable version of PHPStorm and install a Symfony plugin from plugins repository, configure it to use your container, routes, and all that stuff which you can find in `File -> Settings -> Symfony2 Plugin`.
 In the end you'll be able to quickly jump from service definitions to the source class of the service and vice-versa, from actions to routes, etc.
-  In the end it will help you a lot
+  It will help you a lot

 - Turn on all sane inspections for PHP in PHPStorm.
 Always pay attention to red or yellow highlights - it could be some bug.
 You can think that most of the time it's just annoying and it's not saying anything really important, but if it saves your